 During our 15 minute flight, we all had a full visual of the situation up front.
-Cute girl flirting with pilots and young pilots trying to impress all added up to an unlevel horizon and an incorrect angle for the descent causing the landing gear to buckle upon impact.
-It’s hard to explain the thoughts rushing through your head as you slide down a runway on the belly of a plane unsure if you might be flipping end over end and into a ball of flames any second.
-I thought about our 3-year-old son at home, the baby that I was almost three months pregnant with, regrets for not having a will and trepidation about whether our impending deaths would be quick and painless.
+Cute girl flirting with pilots and young pilots trying to impress all added up to distraction.
+An unlevel horizon and an incorrect angle for the descent caused the landing gear to buckle upon impact.
+It’s hard to explain the thoughts rushing through your head as you slide down a runway on the belly of a plane.
+Unsure if we might be flipping end over end and into a ball of flames any second I thought our 3-year-old son at home.
+The baby I was almost three months pregnant with.
+Regrets for not having a will, and trepidation about whether our impending deaths would be quick and painless.

 To this day I still have flashbacks when I get on a plane.
 When the turbulence gets rough, I often take a knuckle-white grip on the arm rests.

 A friend recently shared something he heard on a plane, and it immediately made me think of this experience.
-As his airplane was preparing for taking off, the pilot got on the intercom and warned of possible turbulence during the flight, but then in a reassuring voice said: “We can handle it and so can the plane.”
+As his airplane was preparing for taking off, the pilot got on the intercom and warned of possible turbulence during the flight.
+Then in a reassuring voice said: “We can handle it and so can the plane.”

 We are each sent to earth with the equipment and abilities we need to endure the turbulence of life.
-A downward spiral can feel a little terrifying and even discouraging, but if we can hold steady and remember we were built to handle the turbulence we might be able to get a glimpse of hope shining in the distance.
+A downward spiral can feel a little terrifying, even discouraging.
+When we hold steady and remember we were built to handle the turbulence, we can see a glimpse of hope shining in the distance.
 We all have times when we need to hope for something better.
 When we need to cling to a promise of good things to come.
 “Hope on.
 Journey on.”